 Design

-A husband and wife start of design/build company and bring workplace and wellness attributes into flex space and ADU design
+A husband and wife team start a design/build company, bringing workplace and wellness attributes to flex space and ADU design

 After more than a decade in the commercial design and construction world, the Galellas—designer Norma and contractor Gaston—are venturing into the residential sector.
 Their combined experience in consulting, interior design, and construction led them to create Duoma Atelier, a Miami-based design/build company.
 Now the pair is focusing on one of the pandemic’s biggest demands: home flex spaces and accessory dwelling units (ADUs).
 Norma and Gaston chatted with Custom Builder about how their commercial design and construction backgrounds inform their recent shift to residential work.